ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 Notice how we don't have to tell Babushka where to get it from?
 By default Babushka looks for a Github repository called `<GITHUB USERNAME>/babushka-deps.git` and clones it, then loads it into its internal list.
 [My babushka-deps repo](http://github.com/ivanvanderbyl/babushka-deps) contains the dep `chef user`

-This will run the list documented below, and towards the end create a new user account.
+This will run the list documented below, and towards the end create a new user account which you will use in the next step to install and manage chef from.
 Make sure you don't call the user `chef` because it will cause things to fail in the next step.
 I usually use `deploy`

 Now logout from root and reconnect as the chef user you just created to complete the next step: actually installing chef-server.

 Install Chef
 ---------------------

-This is where the magic happens, run this dep and you will have a complete Chef Server installation, optionally with `chef-server-webui`
+This is where the magic happens, run this dep and you will have a complete Chef Server installation, optionally with *chef-server-webui*

     babushka ivanvanderbyl:'bootstrapped chef'

 This will verify that all services have started correctly and if so report success, otherwise it will output a log file so you can trace what happened and hopefully fix the problem.
 (Please report bugs with this process below)

-If all components are installed correctly it will register this `node` with `chef-server` by running `knife configure -i`
+If all components are installed correctly it will register this *node* with *chef-server* by running *knife configure -i* automatically.

 What did it really do?
 ----------------------